Akshay-Srivatsan/akshay-srivatsan.github.io/content/shows.md

 # Theatre Crew/Tech/Production

-I used to do a lot of theatre tech (and some production) back in high school, and a little bit into undergrad.
+I used to do a lot of theatre tech (and a little production) back in high school, and briefly also in undergrad.
 Here's a list of the shows I worked on:

 ## Stanford Theater and Performance Studies